What is the power cost adjustment (PCA) on my electric bill?

 We provide transparency on electric bills with a PCA, so our members know what you are paying for.

 Members receive a PCA credit or charge based on the actual amount of energy used during a billing cycle.
-For example, the PCA charge on July 2022 electric bills was one-half of one cent ($0.005544) per kilowatt-hour (kWh) used in May 2022.

 Yes.
 As the wholesale cost of power fluctuates with supply chain, high demand and inflation challenges, Polk-Burnett members are seeing—and will continue to see—more frequent power cost adjustments on their electric bills—either as a charge or a credit.